The Fallen Leaves: Formation of the band and changing line-ups

 The Leaves made their debut at the Stripes Bar at Brentford Football Club on 9 July 2004 – opening for Vic Godard & The Subway Sect.
 Symmons' Subways colleague, Paul Myers played bass and with "King" James Bradley on drums the group played a five-song set – High And Dry/Trouble/Back To You/Repetition/Revenge.
 They subsequently appeared at the Monk Club in Richmond over the course of the next few months.
 In August the band ventured out of London to support The 5.6.7.8's in Nottingham.

 Pete Townshend offered the band some free studio time at his Eel Pie Studios, near Richmond.
-The band, with a session drummer, quickly recorded the three tracks that would become the "Trouble" E.P. which failed to sell.
+The band, with a session drummer, quickly recorded the three tracks that would become the "Trouble" E.P.